nachocaru/xaprb.com/content/blog/2005-11-03-captchas-are-a-terrible-thing.md

 4.  [more CAPTCHA inacessibility discussion][5]
 5.  [we can do better than CAPTCHAs][6]

 Yahoo!
-Mail recently presented me with CAPTCHAs before they&#8217;d even let me send an email.
+Mail recently presented me with CAPTCHAs before they'd even let me send an email.
 The messaging on the page said it was to prevent spam.
-Their software may have decided I was likely a spammer based on the message, because I&#8217;ve never gotten CAPTCHAs before or since from them.
+Their software may have decided I was likely a spammer based on the message, because I've never gotten CAPTCHAs before or since from them.
 Another possibility is that I was randomly selected for a test.
 In any case the images were almost completely unreadable.
-It took me three tries to get through, and I&#8217;m a computer programmer &#8212; I&#8217;d think I would be better able to pass a CAPTCHA than an average user.
+It took me three tries to get through, and I'm a computer programmer &#8212; I'd think I would be better able to pass a CAPTCHA than an average user.
 Here are the images, in the order I saw them:

 <img src="/articles/images/captcha1.jpg" height="80" width="290" alt="CAPTCHA 1 from Yahoo!
 Mail" />